-When a search engine visits your page they just read the page source code.
+But when a search engine visits your page it just reads the page source code.
 They don't render the page.
-Later when they have some free time they will render the page.
+Later when they have some free time they will render the content.
 This secondary action is the second wave indexing.

 Further down the line when you make changes you might have to wait weeks again until search engines like Google actually acknowledge your edits.

 Search engines aren't sticklers for good coding.
-They'll do their best to root through your content no matter how many errors there are ... but why make like difficult for them?
+They'll do their best to root through your page source code no matter how many errors there are ... but why make life difficult for them?

-Websites are usually made up of two main elements:
+Websites are usually made up of two core elements:

 You can check both of these online very quickly using the following free tools: